Sai Baba of Shirdi: Early years

-Although Shirdi Sai Baba's place and date of birth are unknown, there are some indications that he was born not far from Shirdi, in a town now in the west Indian state of Maharashtra.
-According to some sources, he was born in the small village of Pathri in Maharashtra, to a boatman called Ganga Bhavadia and his wife Devagiriamma.
-Sai Baba is also claimed to have been born in Tamil Nadu.
-According to this version, his mother’s name was Vaishnavdevi and his father’s name was Abdul Sattar.

-Baba was notorious for giving vague, misleading and contradictory replies to questions concerning his parentage and origins, brusquely stating the information was unimportant.
-He reportedly told a close follower, Mahalsapati, that he was born to Deshastha Brahmin parents in the village of Pathri and had been entrusted to the care of a Muslim fakir in his infancy.
-According to multiple sources, he was brought up by a Fakir in early childhood.
-On another occasion, Baba reportedly said that the fakir's wife had left him in the care of a Hindu guru, Venkusa of Selu, and that he had stayed with Venkusa for 12 years as his disciple.

-Baba reportedly arrived at the village of Shirdi in the Ahmednagar District of Maharashtra, India, when he was about sixteen years old.
-Although there is no agreement among biographers about the date of this event, it is generally accepted that Baba stayed in Shirdi for three years, disappeared for a year, and then returned permanently around 1858, just after the Indian Rebellion of 1857.
+Sai Baba reputedly was born a Hindu Brahmin before being adopted by a Sufi faqīr.
+However, he gave no importance to questions about his origins.
+Baba reportedly arrived at the village of Shirdi dressed as a faqīr in the Ahmednagar District of Maharashtra, India, when he was about sixteen years old.
+Although biographers disagree about the date of this event, it is generally accepted that Baba stayed in Shirdi for three years, disappeared for a year, and then returned permanently around 1858.
 This suggests a possible birth year of 1838.
 He led an ascetic life, sitting motionless under a neem tree and meditating while sitting in an asana.
 The Sai Satcharita recounts the reaction of the villagers.

 The people of the village were wonder-struck to see such a young lad practicing hard penance, not minding heat or cold.
 By day he associated with no one, by night he was afraid of nobody.

 Some of the religiously-inclined villagers (Mahalsapati, Appa Jogle and Kashinatha) visited him regularly.
 The village children considered him mad and threw stones at him.
 After some time he left the village and it is unknown where he went or what happened to him.
-There are some indications that he met with many saints and fakirs and worked as a weaver.
+There are some indications that he met with many saints and faqīrs and worked as a weaver.
 He is reported to have said that he fought with the army of Rani Lakshmibai of Jhansi during the Indian Rebellion of 1857.

 Name

-Sai Baba's real name remains unknown.
+Sai Baba's real name is unknown.
 The name Sai was given to him by the temple priest Mahalsapati when he returned to Shirdi in 1858.
 The word Sai refers to a religious mendicant but can also mean God.
 In several Indian and Middle Eastern languages the term Baba is an honorific signifying grandfather, father, old man or sir.
-Thus Sai Baba denotes "holy father", "saintly father" or (venerable) poor old man.
+Thus Sai Baba denotes "holy father" or "saintly father".